 Augustana is more affordable than families might think.
 Scholarships, grants and other financial aid keep costs lower — often in comparison with large state schools.

 Public health outreach in Central America

-JETS partners with Praxis, a non-profit organization that employs local providers to deliver basic health care to remote communities in Central America.
+We partner with Praxis, a non-profit organization that employs local providers to deliver basic health care to remote communities in Central America.

 Students come away with some technical training, experience working with physicians and patients, and exposure to a new culture and people.

 While Spanish language ability comes in handy during the trip, it is not a requirement for participation as bilingual Central Americans are employed by Praxis to help in the clinics.
 Prior clinical experience is also not necessary, as students receive basic training prior to the trip.
 Students learn to take patient histories and vital signs, and also practice making preliminary diagnoses.
 All diagnoses and treatments are confirmed by one of the physicians from Central America before patients are given free medication from the Praxis pharmacy.